Cheesidibb1/MineCalc/README.md

 # MineCalc
 Minecraft that runs 100% on a calculator!!!!

+this is so silly :)